Damana people

-The Wiwa people, also known as the Damana people, are an Indigenous people of Colombia that speak the Chibchan Dʉmʉna language and live in the Sierra Nevada de Santa Marta region.
+The Damana (Dʉmʉna) people, also known as the Wiwa, are an Indigenous people of Colombia that speak the Chibchan Damana language and live in the Sierra Nevada de Santa Marta region.

 Etymology

 The word Wiwa comes from the Dʉmʉna language, wi meaning warm or warm area and wa meaning people, combined to mean people of warm land.
-This refers to the Wiwa's historic inhabitance in the lower, warmer parts of the Sierra Nevada mountains.
-The Wiwa are also known as the Sajas, which means Native or Indigenous, as opposed to Sintalu, meaning foreign, non-Indigenous.
+This refers to the Damana's historic inhabitance in the lower, warmer parts of the Sierra Nevada mountains.
+The Damana are also known as the Sajas, which means "Native" or "Indigenous", as opposed to Sintalu, meaning "foreign, non-Indigenous".
 The origin of the demonym Malayos is unclear, but it is also used.
-Other regional demonyms typical of Wiwa villages are: guamacas (from Guamaka), marocaseros (from Marokaso), and arsarios (from El Rosario).
+Other regional demonyms typical of Damana villages are: guamacas (from Guamaka), marocaseros (from Marokaso), and arsarios (from El Rosario).

 History

-The Wiwa are direct descendants of the Tairona people.
+The Damana are direct descendants of the Tairona people.

 Territory

-The Wiwa's historical territory was in the Marokaso, El Rosario, and Guamaka regions, reaching into the flat lowlands.
-But, due to colonization and forced displacement, the Wiwa later migrated to higher lands, abandoning El Rosario (later called La Sierrita) and Marokaso.
+The historical Damana territory was in the Marokaso, El Rosario, and Guamaka regions, reaching into the flat lowlands.
+But, due to colonization and forced displacement, the Damana later migrated to higher lands, abandoning El Rosario (later called La Sierrita) and Marokaso.
 Their land, located in the Sierra Nevada de Santa Marta mountain region, is between the basins of the northern Guachaca River and the southwestern Frío River in northern Colombia.
 They live between 900 and 2500 m above sea level in the mountains.

-The territories in which the Wiwa people currently reside are within the Cesar, La Guajira, and Magdalena Departments.
-A significant population of Wiwa people have resided in the Magdalena Department since the early 1980s after Mamo Ramón Gil Barros was able to recover ancestral Wiwa territory.
+The territories in which the Damana people currently reside are within the Cesar, La Guajira, and Magdalena Departments.
+A significant population of Damana people have resided in the Magdalena Department since the early 1980s after Mamo Ramón Gil Barros was able to recover ancestral Damana territory.
 In Magdalena, they occupy the villages of Gotsezhi, Kemakumake, Kalabangaga, Wimake, Tolezhi, and Rumangaga.

-The main Wiwa villages are now Avingüe, Cherúa, Sinkujka, Surimena, Ahuyamal (munduguatjkua), Pozo de Humo, Siminke, Sabanas de Juaquina (Kuasalamena), and Bernaka in Cesar, as well as Rinconal, Naranjal, Marokaso, and Potrerito in La Guajira.
+The main Damana villages are now Avingüe, Cherúa, Sinkujka, Surimena, Ahuyamal (munduguatjkua), Pozo de Humo, Siminke, Sabanas de Juaquina (Kuasalamena), and Bernaka in Cesar, as well as Rinconal, Naranjal, Marokaso, and Potrerito in La Guajira.

 Many villages are located within the Kogui Malay Arhuaco Reservation (RKMA), an indigenous reservation recognized by the state.
-Together with the Arhuaco, Kankuamo and Kogui peoples, some Wiwa live on the Sierra Nevada de Gonawindua territory in Santa Marta.
-In the Serranía del Perijá mountains in the Becerril municipality of Cesar, Wiwa inhabit the Campo Alegre Reservation.
+Together with the Arhuaco, Kankuamo and Kogui peoples, some Damana live on the Sierra Nevada de Gonawindua territory in Santa Marta.
+In the Serranía del Perijá mountains in the Becerril municipality of Cesar, Damana inhabit the Campo Alegre Reservation.

 Parque Tayrona

-The Wiwa people are among the four Indigenous groups who historically inhabited Tayrona National Natural Park in Santa Marta and now live in the areas surrounding it.
+The Damana people are among the four Indigenous groups who historically inhabited Tayrona National Natural Park in Santa Marta and now live in the areas surrounding it.
 While they have decided to not inhabit the park itself due to the high concentration of outside people who come and go, some work and gather materials in the park.

 Displacement

-In early 2024, alarms were raised by various human rights group operating Colombia about ongoing forced displacement of Wiwa people in the Rancheria River basin by right-wing paramilitary groups, the Conquering Self-Defense Forces of the Sierra Nevada (ACS) and the Clan del Golfo (AGC), and conflict.
+In early 2024, alarms were raised by various human rights group operating Colombia about ongoing forced displacement of Damana people in the Rancheria River basin by right-wing paramilitary groups, the Conquering Self-Defense Forces of the Sierra Nevada (ACS) and the Clan del Golfo (AGC), and conflict.